 - ¼ cup unsalted butter ~60g

-- ½ tbsp worcestershire sauce substitute: balsamic vinegar
+- ½ tablespoon worcestershire sauce substitute: balsamic vinegar

-- 1 tsp dijon mustard substitute: seeded mustard
+- 1 teaspoon dijon mustard substitute: seeded mustard

 - Generously season pork chops with salt and pepper (note 1).
 Slice the pork fat at 1inch/2.5cm intervals to prevent the pork chops from curling.
 Bring up to room temperature (note 2).